RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/unicode.md

 NetRexx, being Java (or CLI), uses Java's internal character encoding, which is UTF-16. cRexx is being designed with Unicode in mind.
 Most other variants and implementations thereof tolerate some Unicode use by being *codepage agnostic*, which stops short of full Unicode support.

+## Definitions
+Unicode (https://www.unicode.org/) is a specification that aims to list every character used by human languages and give each character its own unique code.
+The Unicode specifications are continually revised and updated to add new languages and symbols.

+A character is the smallest possible component of a text.
+‘A’, ‘B’, ‘C’, etc., are all different characters.
+So are ‘È’ and ‘Í’.
+Characters vary depending on the language or context you’re talking about.
+For example, there’s a character for “Roman Numeral One”, ‘Ⅰ’, that’s separate from the uppercase letter ‘I’.
+They’ll usually look the same, but these are two different characters that have different meanings.

+The Unicode standard describes how characters are represented by code points.
+A code point value is an integer in the range 0 to 0x10FFFF (about 1.1 million values, the actual number assigned is less than that).
+In the standard and in this document, a code point is written using the notation U+265E to mean the character with value 0x265e (9,822 in decimal).

+### Encodings
+a Unicode string is a sequence of code points, which are numbers from 0 through 0x10FFFF (1,114,111 decimal).
+This sequence of code points needs to be represented in memory as a set of code units, and code units are then mapped to 8-bit bytes.
+The rules for translating a Unicode string into a sequence of bytes are called a character encoding.
+UTF-8 is the encoding most computer languages and applications are converging upon.

+### UTF-8
+UTF-8 has several useful properties:

+- It can handle any Unicode code point.
+- A Unicode string is turned into a sequence of bytes that contains embedded zero bytes only where they represent the null character (U+0000).
+This means that UTF-8 strings can be processed by C functions such as strcpy() and sent through protocols that can’t handle zero bytes for anything other than end-of-string markers.
+- A string of ASCII text is also valid UTF-8 text.
+- UTF-8 is compact; the majority of commonly used characters can be represented with one or two bytes.
+- If bytes are corrupted or lost, it’s possible to determine the start of the next UTF-8-encoded code point and resynchronize.
+It’s also unlikely that random 8-bit data will look like valid UTF-8.
+- UTF-8 is a byte oriented encoding.
+The encoding specifies that each character is represented by a specific sequence of one or more bytes.
+This avoids the byte-ordering issues that can occur with integer and word oriented encodings, like UTF-16 and UTF-32, where the sequence of bytes varies depending on the hardware on which the string was encoded.

 ## Which elements of the language can be Unicode

 The possibilities here are